-Except for systems where attacks could occur and the scope defined in section 9.3, CAs shall announce the latest audit results relevant to relying parties who rely on the CA. Audit results are presented on the front page of the CA website using the WebTrust for CA seal method.
+Except for systems where attacks could occur and the scope defined in section 9.3, CAs shall announce the latest external audit results relevant to relying parties who rely on the CA. Audit results are presented by the CA on the front page of the CA website using the WebTrust® for Certification Authorities - SSL Baseline Requirements seal and WebTrust® for Certification Authorities - EV SSL seal.
 The external audit report and management's assertions may be viewed after the seal is clicked on.
 The latest external audit report and management's assertions shall be made publicly available in the CA repository within three months after the end of the audit period.
 If the posting of the latest audit results needs to be postponed for some reason, the CA shall provide a letter of explanation signed by the qualified auditor.